-Mike’s practice focuses on creditor’s rights litigation, and he manages the firm's commercial receivables litigation practice group.
+Mike’s practice focuses on creditor’s rights litigation, and he manages the firm's commercial recoveries litigation practice group.
 This group provides clients with a centralized management system for financial recovery actions.
 Mike is well-versed in the following areas:

 - advocacy, investigations and litigation involving the Federal Trade Commission and State Attorney General Offices;

 - complex commercial litigation;